hxfdarling/PhotoSwipe/README.md

-# moa-preview
+# PhotoSwipe

-This imate preivew plugin base on photoswipe
+This plugin base on photoswipe

 ## Support